developmentseed/segment-anything-services/README.md

 python scripts/export_onnx_model.py --checkpoint model-weights/sam_vit_h_4b8939.pth --model-type vit_h --output models/sam_vit_h_decode.onnx
 ```

 ### 2c.
-Package the ONNX model for CPU encoding with the handler
+Package the ONNX model for CPU decoding with the handler

 We'll put this in the model_store_decode directory, to keep the onnx model files distinct from the torchserve .mar model archives. model_store/ is created automatically by Torchserve in the container, which is why we're make a local folder here called "model_store_decode".